A list of all clothing provisions and requirements (WO 43/963)

 1 umbrella;

-also a carpet bag, to contain all that is wanted for the voyage.
-After one year’s service, 2/. worth of regulation clothing will be provided every six months.
+Also a carpet bag, to contain all that is wanted for the voyage.
+After one year’s service, 2/- [Two shillings] worth of regulation clothing will be provided every six months.

 No Nurse is to expect any gift of clothing beyond this.

-- Look at the document.
-Why do you think the nurses would need so many different types of clothing?
+• Why do you think these nurses needed so many different clothes?

-- Why do you think that the nurses weren’t given all their clothes at once?
+• Why do you think that the nurses were not given all their clothes at once?